 By most accounts, a VA loan is in fact, a great deal.
-The VA makes several benefits available to veterans that aren’t offered to conventional home buyers, including the option to waive the down payment or the requirement to pay for mortgage insurance.
-In addition, the loan limits are quite high — up to $417,000 in most of the country — which is backed by the VA guaranty.
+The VA makes several benefits available to veterans that aren't offered to conventional home buyers, including the option to waive the down payment or the requirement to pay for mortgage insurance.
+Starting in 2020, there are no loan limits for mortgages backed by the VA guaranty.

 The VA guaranty lessens lender risk, giving lenders the incentive to offer a home loan to veterans, even for those individuals with less than stellar credit.
 And, although borrowers are still responsible foreclosing costs, that expense is far lower than conventional homebuyer obligations.
 Even better, sellers may assume the closing costs.
 Perhaps one of the VA home loan's biggest benefits is that it can be restored and used again!

 Who can I talk to if I think a lender is charging me fees it's not allowed to?